Our People

 Prior to starting her PhD, Katherine worked in a variety of roles across the Civil Service developing her interest in climate policy and governance.

-Postgraduate Earth Fellow: Climate and sustainability in the curriculum
+Postgraduate Earth Fellow: Environmental Crisis and Energy in the Himalayas

 Alumni